Side Hustles

 - Keep records of all income and expenses — business expenses are deductible

-- VAT registration is required when turnover exceeds R1 million in 12 months
+- VAT registration is required when turnover exceeds R2.3 million in 12 months (raised from R1m on 1 April 2026)

 Don't ignore this.
 SARS has become significantly more effective at cross-referencing bank deposits with tax returns.
 Use our Provisional Tax Calculator to see exactly how much to save each month, and read our full SARS Tax Guide for Side Hustles for the complete picture.